simonjujuh/audit-tools/README.md

 # Create a new workspace named 202309_client_audit
 ./scripts/audit-new.py 202309_client_audit

-# Same as above, and create a symlink to the new engagement
+# Create a symlink to the new engagement
 ./scripts/audit-new.py --link ~/audit 202309_client_audit

+# Create a new project based on a template from config file
+./scripts/audit-new.py --template pentest ~/audit 202309_client_audit
 ```

 ### Audit worskapce archive and encryption